architech-boards/hachiko-documentation/source/qt_creator.rst

 Press **OK** button to start the debug.

 .. image:: _static/qt-8.png
+	   :align: center

-13. The hotkeys to debug the application are:
+6. The hotkeys to debug the application are:

 - **F10**: Step over